saharon27/Helm-Lab/README.md

         defaultCN: "*.localhost"
     ```
    those lines will make traefik expose it's dashboard at the domain we want.
+   * Please note that the values we want to override will always be under a block with the exact name of the sub-chart.

 5. that's it. now traefik is a dependency chart of chuckjokes. now if we will install our umbrella it will deploy both our app and traefik.
 but we are not done yet...